Flathead catfish

 The flathead catfish (Pylodictis olivaris), also called by several common names including mudcat or shovelhead cat, is a large species of North American freshwater catfish in the family Ictaluridae.
 It is the only species of the genus Pylodictis.
 Ranging from the lower Great Lakes region to northern Mexico, it has been widely introduced and is an invasive species in some areas.
-The closest living relative of the flathead catfish is the much smaller widemouth blindcat, Satan eurystomus.
+The closest living relative of the flathead catfish is the much smaller widemouth blindcat, Satan eurystomus, a cavefish.

+Evolution

+Fossil remains of the flathead catfish become abundant in geological formations of the central United States from the Middle Miocene onwards.
+This suggests that it has existed as a distinct species for nearly 20 million years.